Mater Lotteries Winning Property Features: Market Value & Legal Guide

 Working with Professionals After Winning

-If you win a Mater Lotteries prize home, engage professionals immediately:
+If you win a Mater Lotteries prize home, hire professionals right away.

-- Accountant or tax adviser: Understand your CGT liability and principal residence exemption eligibility.
-A $2.8 million win affects your entire tax position for multiple years.
+- Accountant or tax adviser: Check your tax bill and exemptions.
+A $2.8 million win changes your tax for years.

-- Independent real estate agent: Hire an agent to provide a confidential market assessment.
-This tells you the true current value versus the printed valuation.
-This costs $500–$1,500 but prevents costly mistakes.
+- Independent real estate agent: Get a confidential market value report.
+This shows true value versus the listed price.
+Cost is $500–$1,500.
+This prevents costly errors.

-- Building and pest inspector: Obtain a full report.
-While the property is renovated, professional inspection identifies repairs or major costs not obvious to the eye.
+- Building and pest inspector: Get a full report.
+This finds repair costs not obvious to you.

 Responsible Gambling Notice